-In December 2019, Professor and PI of PROTECT, Hakan G. Sicakkan, participated in a first gathering in Geneva for the UN High Commissioner of Refugees (UNHCR) Global Academic Network.
+In December 2019, the project leader of PROTECT Hakan G. Sicakkan participated in a first gathering in Geneva for the UN High Commissioner of Refugees (UNHCR) Global Academic Network.
 The gathering took place as part of the UN’s Global Refugee Forum and coincided with the first year anniversary of the two UN Global Compacts on Refugees and Migration.

 Sicakkan was one of the speakers, both in the network meeting and the general assembly at the forum.

 Read the two pledges made by Professor Sicakkan here by searching for “The University of Bergen” in the Pledging Entities field.

 “We received a lot of attention in Geneva.
 Not the least due to PROTECT being the only international project focusing on the Global Refugee Compact to have been funded,” says the political scientists, who also was happy with new contacts made during the two-day event, “my goal to increase the project’s and the University of Bergen’s international visibility where met, as the forum could result in us getting a broader international network around PROTECT.”

 Linking academia and decision-makers

 The main aim of the Global Academic Network is to link academia, policy-makers and practitioners in the field of forced displacement and statelessness.

 “The network was part of the UN Global Compact on Refugees (GCR), which was passed in December 2018, and one year later the UN gathered 22 researchers from around the world for the first network meeting,” says Sicakkan.

 The GCR Global Academic Network is one of the proposed specific arrangements for burden and responsibility sharing.

 Three main tasks for expert network